-- As shown at all stations, dissolved oxygen concentrations declined over the course of this deployment period as water temperatures increased.
+- As shown at all stations, dissolved oxygen concentrations slowly increasing this deployment period as water temperatures decreases.
 All values remained above the CCME guidelines for aquatic life for other life stages of cold water biota.

 \All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.